The page has been translated by Gen AI.

 w32tm /query /status

-Poll attempts time synchronization with a value of 2^PollInterval.
-PDC server uses the shortest possible synchronization interval because time accuracy is important.
+Poll attempts time synchronization using the value 2^PollInterval.
+Since the PDC server requires precise time, it uses the shortest possible synchronization interval.

 Leap Indicator: 0(no warning)